smellycheese101/unlinkd/README.md

 # unlinkd
 unlinkd is an M3U playlist that supports many countries, and plus, it's completely free.

-It is still in development, so expect small playlists.
+It is still in development, so expect a small amount of playlists.

 Join our Discord: https://discord.gg/CpfK3b3F2k